The City of Westfield through its Engineering Department has several efforts toward infrastructure improvements, which are

 This multi-use rail trail is a phased project that connects the south end to the Southwick Rail Trail and extends north, currently to Main Street in downtown Westfield.
-The current phase connecting the trail to Women’s Temperance Park, just north of the Westfield River, is currently under construction.
-Anticipated completion is late 2021.
+The current phase connecting the trail to the Westfield River Esplanade, is under construction.
+Anticipated completion has been delayed to Spring 2023.

 Western Avenue Improvements

 This project consists of roadway improvements along Western Avenue, westerly from the intersection of Llewellyn Drive and extending easterly for approximately 2.4 miles to the intersection of Court, High, and Mill Streets.
 It also includes improvements on Lloyds Hill Road and West Silver Street between Western Avenue and Mill Street.
-The first phase, currently under construction, includes Western Avenue from Llewellyn Drive to approximately Fairview Avenue and is anticipated to be complete in Fall 2020.
+The first phase, completed in early 2021, includes Western Avenue from Llewellyn Drive to approximately Fairview Avenue.
 Phase 2 continues from the end of Phase 1 near Fairview Avenue and extends to the Court, High, and Mill Street intersections.
-It will also include the improvements to Lloyds Hill Road and West Silver Street.
-Phase 2 is currently in the design stage with construction estimated to start in 2021.
+It also includes the improvements to Lloyds Hill Road and West Silver Street.
+Phase 2 is currently under construction and will continue through 2022 and into 2023.

 Westfield River Levee Multi-Use Trail

 This project includes a 2 mile-long multi-use trail on the Westfield River Levee from Ellsworth Street on the west end to the Williams Riding Way Flood Control Pump Station on the east end.
 The trail provides an east-west off road connector for the neighborhoods along the levee to downtown destinations, including the Columbia Greenway Rail Trail.
 It also provides active recreation along the Westfield River, including connections to Chapman Playground, Whitney Field, the Westfield River Esplanade, and other multiple parks adjacent to the Great River bridges.
-A date for construction has not yet been established.
+Construction is anticipated to start in late 2023 into 2024.

 Sanitary Sewer Master Plan